 Colby has programs designed to help students maximize their academic success.
-Each student has a faculty advisor and class dean, in addition to their course instructors, to consult about academic issues that arise.
-For individual or more specialized support, Colby has a variety of programs to enhance your academic experience.
+Each student has a faculty advisor and Class Dean, in addition to their course instructors, to consult about academic issues that arise.
+For individual or more specialized support, the Dean of Studies Office has a variety of programs and programming partnerships to enhance your academic experience.
 You should always feel welcome to speak with your Class Dean about questions or concerns you have about academics.

 These specialized, expert coaches are available to any Colby student wishing additional academic support, coaching, or skill building.
-Learning Consultants work with your Class Deans to identify and establish support strategies for your unique needs, and they work one-on-one with you to build your individual success.
+Learning Consultants work with your Class Deans to identify and establish support strategies for your unique needs, and they work one-on-one with you during the academic year to build your individual success.
 To find out more or to request a Learning Consultant, please contact your Class Dean.

 Colby provides academic support services that supplement the support provided by course instructors.
-Upper class students are hired as teaching assistants, tutors, or writing fellows.
+Advanced students are hired as teaching assistants, tutors, or writing fellows.

-- Make an appointment with the tutor and set up a regular schedule.
+- You will contact the tutor to make an initial appointment and set up a regular schedule.
 Two to three hours a week is the norm.

 - Come prepared for your tutoring session.
 Do as much work as you can beforehand so that the tutoring time can be spent on specific problem areas.
 The tutor is there to help you understand course material but their role is not to help you complete your coursework.
 Working with a tutor, while helpful, is not a substitute for regular class participation, use of faculty office hours, or communication with your course professor.

 - Keep your appointments.
 If you must make a change, have the courtesy to notify the tutor in advance.

 - If you have any problems finding a tutor, working with them, or if you continue to struggle in the class, discuss your concerns as soon as possible with your professor or the tutoring coordinator in the Office of the Dean of Studies.

 Private Study Rooms and Lockers in Miller Library